Naish21/img2hex/README.md

     imagefile: Specifies the image file to convert

-    output: Indicates a file to write the hex characters to
+    output: Indicates a file to write the hex characters to (if omitted saved to out.txt)

     -i: Invert colors of the image"